mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Knife**

 A catchall term for a variety of different deadly fighting blades.
-The style is up to you, but the STATS are all the same.
+The style is up to you, but the STATIS are all the same.

 **Sword**